THE Council Process

 Note: If you are charged with Violence to Persons, the vicitim in the case will, by law, be notified of the outcome of your hearing pertaining to the Violence to Persons charge.

-For a more information regarding the general judicial process, please refer to The Judicial Process section.
+For a more detailed list of a student's rights please refer to the Judicial Process section.